-Although reuse water is not suitable for human, pet or livestock consumption, there are many reasons to use reuse water in our area.
+Although reuse water is not suitable for human, pet or livestock consumption, there are many reasons to use reuse water in our service area.

 - Severe droughts can limit potable water resources and using reuse water reduces the amount of water needed from these supplies.

 - Using reuse water reduces the nitrogen discharge in streams and rivers from wastewater treatment plants.

 - The use of reuse water for irrigation provides a nutrient benefit to lawns and crops and prevents these nutrients from entering waterways, which can contribute to algal blooms.

 - A reduction in peak consumption associated with irrigation.
 The use of reuse water for irrigation is not subject to water restrictions.

 Additionally, Raleigh Water has two bulk reuse water stations where citizens and customers can pick up reuse water for personal or commercial use.
 The bulk stations are located at Neuse River Resource Recovery Facility (southeast Raleigh) and Little Creek WWTP (Zebulon).
 Some of the uses for bulk reuse water include irrigation, hydro-seeding, pesticide and herbicide application, concrete production, power/pressure washing, and dust control.

 Bulk reuse water from Raleigh Water is free of charge.
 However, each customer must complete certification training by Raleigh Water prior to picking up the reuse water or using it.

 To schedule a certification training class or for questions about Raleigh Water's reuse water program, please contact Emily Fentress at 919-996-3680.